muhimin01/no-rita-rvws/README.md

 #### Uninstallation
 Delete the `RITA_RVWS` folder from your BepInEx `plugins` folder.

-> *Asset Replacement has been discontinued to continuous incompatibilities with Nuclear Option patches.*
+> *Asset Replacement has been discontinued due to continuous incompatibilities with Nuclear Option patches.*

 ## DISCLAIMERS
 - Some voice lines were generated using AI to accommodate for Nuclear Option specific warnings.